 The Bible doesn’t say a single thing about the smartphone.
 In the world of the ancient writers and compilers of the scriptures, the iPhone was an inconceivable concept.
 But they did know plenty about human interaction and the need for deep and intimate connection.
 Among the elements that make up the recipe for fulfilling connection, we need the ingredients of humility, confession, and inquisitiveness.
 These elements will help us reconnect with God and with others.

 I encourage you to take time and read each of the scriptures above as you move into reflection on the questions below.
-I hope that they will encourage you as you ponder what it means to be a person who responds to the needs of the world because you believe it is part of being a faithful disciple of Jesus Christ.
+I hope that they will encourage you as you reflect on the invitation to deepen your relationship with God and with others.
 I also pray that God bless the reading of God’s Word and the meditations of your heart.

 How much do you use your smartphone to communicate to others?
 How often do you call and have a conversation with someone verses using text messaging or Snapchat?

 - For those who do not use text messaging, Snapchat, Instagram, Facebook, or Twitter, what do you use to keep connected to your family, friends, and neighbors?